Convergence of hybrid slice sampling via spectral gap: Notation and basics

-In particular, if $H_t$ is reversible with respect to $U_t$ for almost all $t$ (concerning $\ell$), then $H$ is reversible with respect to $\pi$. \end{lemma} Equation \eqref{eq: rev_equi} describes the detailed balance condition of $H_t$ with respect to $U_t$ in average sense, i.e.
+In particular, if $H_t$ is reversible w.r.t. $U_t$ for almost all $t$ (concerning $\ell$), then $H$ is reversible w.r.t. $\pi$. \end{lemma} Equation \eqref{eq: rev_equi} is the detailed balance condition of $H_t$ w.r.t. $U_t$ in average sense, i.e.

 Now we prove Lemma~\ref{lem: crit_rev}. \begin{proof} First, note that

 By this, we obtain for any $A,B\in \Borel(K)$ that

 As an immediate consequence from the previous equation we have the claimed equivalence of reversibility and \eqref{eq: rev_equi}.
 By the definition of the reversibility of $H_t$ according to $U_t$ holds